Heaveness/GTFriendlyO/README.md

 #### Enemies:

 * All enemies have had their base and limb health increased to keep them balanced against the players' new power scaling.
-* Minimum base health increase of 20.0 while larger elites and bosses received massive health increase.
+* Minimum base health increase of 20.0 while larger elites and bosses received a massive health increase.
 * Each Enemy/Variant received new quirks to improve their strengths and solidify their identities.
 * Some names were changed to keep a consistent identification.
 For example: `Shooter -> Needler`